 “If you fail to understand your customer’s desires and provide solutions to the problems they are trying to solve, then you will have extreme difficulty selling them on your products or services.
 Knowing as much as possible about your customers is a vital part of the sales process.”

-The other pice of information I’d like to suggest is that you make sure you use targeted questions.
+The other piece of information I’d like to suggest is that you make sure you use targeted questions.

 I ran across a post from SalesForceSearch that listed “10 Sales Questions to Quickly Identify Your Customer’s Needs”

 2. How open is your company to change?